Particle accelerators as black hole factories?

 Black holes with a mass that is extremely small are extremely unstable.
 The intensity of Hawking radiation, a hypothetical quantum process by which black holes emit elementary particles, depends on the black hole’s mass – the smaller the mass of a black hole, the greater the amount of energy emitted in this way.
 By this process, the mini-black holes formed in particle accelerators would evaporate nearly as soon as they are created – typically, such black holes would only exist for a few tenth of a trillionth of a trillionth (10-25, in exponential notation) seconds.
 Their decay would result in a sudden blast of a few energetic particles.
 Possibly, some exotic remnant object might survive as well (however, what such an object could be, and whether or not there really are exotic remnants, is not at all clear to present physics):

 With respect to the numbers, types and energies of the resulting particles a decaying black hole would look different from other particle collisions.
-Some of its characteristics are directly related to the existence of the extra dimensions: For instance, in the animation above, you can see that some energy associated with gravity (shown as brown, wiggly arrows) is carried off into the extra dimensions - from the point of view of a physicist in our three-dimensional universe, this energy would simply vanish!
+Some of its characteristics are directly related to the existence of the extra dimensions: For instance, in the animation above, you can see that some energy associated with gravity (shown as yellow, wiggly arrows) is carried off into the extra dimensions – from the point of view of a physicist in our three-dimensional universe, this energy would simply vanish!

 When physicists study collisions in particle accelerators, they use sensitive detectors to keep track of the different types of resulting particles and their energies, which enables painstaking reconstructions of each collision.
 The following image, based on a simulation, shows what physicists might see in their detector when a mini-black hole decays:

 The image shows a sideways cut-away view of the particle detector CMS currently under construction at the LHC accelerator.
 The colliding particles move at right angles to the image, either directly towards the observer or directly away.
 The lines represent traces of particles produced by the black hole decay.
-The green line is the trace of an electron, while the red lines are traces of particles called muons, which are similar to electrons but more massive.
-The blue and cyan lines denote particles consisting of quarks, and are thus distant kin to protons and neutrons - so-called Kaons in blue, pions in cyan.
+The violet line is the trace of an electron, while the red lines are traces of particles called muons, which are similar to electrons but more massive.
+The blue and cyan lines denote particles consisting of quarks, and are thus distant kin to protons and neutrons – so-called Kaons in blue, pions in cyan.

 The detector contains a powerful magnet which produces a strong magnetic field.
 This field deflects all moving particles which carry electric charge – in the illustration, their traces are curved.
 The degree of curvature, combined with other data, is used to infer each particle’s momentum and mass.